LucasHJin/obsidian-notes/6 - Full Notes/University/econ101 - Test 2 Review.md

 	- 2nd best → government intervention
 		- I.e. if the market isn’t perfectly competitive (**market failures**) or care about equity
 	- *Veil of ignorance* → putting aside self-interest, how would you divide economic pie
-- *Positive analysis:* what happens when a policy is adopted
+- *Positive analysis:* what happens when a policy is adopted (fact)
-- *Normative analysis:* if a policy should be adopted (how to choose based on goal)
+- *Normative analysis:* if a policy should be adopted (how to choose based on goal) (opinion)
 	- *Value judgements* → do gains > losses
 - *Efficient outcome* → largest possible total economic surplus in economy
 	- Make pie as big as possible
 	- *Consumer surplus* → ES from buying something (area under demand, above price)
-	- *Producer surplus* → ES from selling something (area under price, above demand)
+	- *Producer surplus* → ES from selling something (area under price, above supply)
 	- *Voluntary exchange* → both need to benefit (or at least not become worse)
 		- ES = Marignal benefit - Marginal cost
 		- ==Add together the two triangles==